jackctra/plex_for_music/README.md

 4. Plex Meta Manager configs for music libraries

 Usage:
-1. All scripts point at a config.ini, in which you have to type your personal Plex configuration.
+1. Most scripts point at a config.ini, in which you have to type your personal Plex configuration.
 The template is provided, has to be renamed to config.ini and completed.
 See the official documentation how to get your server-ip and token.
 You have to provide the name of your musiclibrary as well.
 2. In Windows, create a folder for that script.
 In this folder, put the script- and the ini-file.
 Then open a terminal in that folder and hit python (scriptname).py

 # Categories